EISCH08/PowerHourGenerator/README.md

 # PowerHourGenerator

-This is a program that generates PowerHours based off of a users desired searches.
+This is a program that generates [PowerHours](https://en.wikipedia.org/wiki/Power_hour) based off of a users desired searches.

-Reference to what PowerHours are:
+Example to what a PowerHours is:

 https://www.youtube.com/watch?v=IZ9FLVBKmo0&t=1407s